CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

     - [X] make a ``tools`` module
     - [X] make a ``.a`` library
     - [ ] make a module for benchmarks
+    note : module aborted 06/04 because of bad linking with ``perf_regions``, all subroutines are in mainfile

 To do on 06/04 :
 - [ ] implement an actual second benchmark, array type to be determined